 Convention Center Fund.
 Chapter 152 of the Acts of 1997, as amended, authorized \$694.4 million of special obligation bonds to be issued for the purposes of building a new convention center in Boston (\$609.4 million), the Springfield Civic Center (\$66 million), and the Worcester Convention Center (\$19 million).
+As of November 30, 2021, the only bonds outstanding pursuant to such authorization are certain special obligation bonds issued in 2005 (the Series 2005 Bonds) currently outstanding in the amount of \$479.6 million.
 The bonds are payable from moneys credited to the Convention Center Fund created by such legislation, which include certain hotel tax receipts from hotels in Boston, Cambridge, Springfield and Worcester, a surcharge on car rentals in Boston, a parking surcharge at all three facilities, a surcharge on sightseeing tours and cruises in Boston and sales tax receipts from certain hotels and other retail establishments in Boston, Cambridge and Springfield.
-As of July 31, 2021, the balance of the trustee-held Convention Center Revenue Fund available for debt service was \$87.3 million.
-The trust agreement for the Series 2004 Bonds and Series 2005 Bonds requires a capital reserve fund to be maintained at an amount equal to the lesser of 10% of outstanding principal amount of the bonds, 125% of average annual debt service or maximum annual debt service and provides that if the fund falls below its required balance, the 2.75% convention center financing fee in Boston is to be increased (though the overall hotel tax in Boston, including the fee, cannot exceed 14%).
-As of July 31, 2021, the balance of the Capital Reserve Fund was \$53.0 million.
-As of July 31, 2021, the retained earnings in the Convention Center Fund was \$191.4 million.
-In June 2004, the Commonwealth issued \$686.7 million of special obligation bonds secured solely by the pledge of receipts of tax revenues within the special districts surrounding the centers and other special revenues connected to such facilities, and in June 2005, the Commonwealth issued \$527.6 million of special obligation refunding bonds, which advance refunded, in part, the 2004 issue.
-As of July 31, 2021, there are no Series 2004 Bonds outstanding and approximately \$479.6 million of the Series 2005 Bonds is outstanding.
+As of November 30, 2021, the balance of the trustee-held Convention Center Revenue Fund available for debt service was \$132.1 million and retained earnings in the Convention Center Fund was \$223.0 million.
+The trust agreement for the Series 2005 Bonds requires a capital reserve fund to be maintained at an amount equal to the lesser of 10% of outstanding principal amount of the bonds, 125% of average annual debt service or maximum annual debt service and provides that if the fund falls below its required balance, the 2.75% convention center financing fee in Boston is to be increased (though the overall hotel tax in Boston, including the fee, cannot exceed 14%).
+As of November 30, 2021, the balance of the Capital Reserve Fund was \$53.0 million.

 On July 29, 2014, the Governor approved legislation authorizing the Commonwealth to issue an additional \$1.1 billion in special obligation bonds to finance an expansion of the convention center in Boston, to finance costs of issuance and fund a debt service reserve fund.
 Such bonds would be secured by and payable from the Convention Center Fund, with the State Treasurer and Secretary of Administration and Finance having the authority to pledge additional state hotel/motel room occupancy excises to the new bonds.
-In October 2019, legislation was filed seeking authorization for a revised expansion plan for the convention center.
-As filed, the legislation does not authorize the issuance of additional special obligation bonds to finance a revised expansion plan for the convention center.
-If approved, the legislation will supersede the prior authorization signed into law in July 2014.